By Neil Merrett

 Gamers may be more au fait with the concept of the movie from the 2000 video game, The Legend of Zelda: Majora’s Mask, where the player is charged with navigating the same last three doomed days of a fantasy world facing a fiery apocalypse.

-Confused and limited in abilities as the game begins, with each rewind through the 72 cycle of Majora’s Mask, the player is charged with not only averting the end of the world, but to also seek to improve the existence of the game’s inhabitants too, whether via simple errands, mail delivery or heroic sacrifice.
+Confused and limited in abilities as the adventure begins, with each rewind through the 72 in-game hour cycle of Majora’s Mask, the player is charged with not only averting the end of the world, but to also seek to improve the existence of the game’s inhabitants too, whether via simple errands, mail delivery or heroic sacrifice.

 Whether you choose to assist these people, and complete the game fully or not is down to your own choices, but there is a world to interact out there with just a bit of extra effort.

 The question of why we as individuals play games is a complicated one.
 Sometimes it is just mindless escape, other times to perhaps take up a character or persona free from the daily drudge, each reason is probably as good as the next.

 Increasingly atmospheric and involving games in the future will likely further expand these potential reasons for escape, whether to play out our inner megolomaniac or god complexes, the chance to shape, save or destroy worlds, or perhaps to understand relationships and lives different to our own.

 Games ultimately provide us with a sandbox to play and learn in, in both subtle and profound ways, showing us our own natures when interacting with worlds, even ones that have evolved from cartoon mushroom men and lizard people.
 Every videogame starts as an unknown world full of strangers, the value is often in understanding and conquering its mysteries and rules.

 On a simplistic level, Groundhog Day is a story of a man playing the same game and level for years, slowly but surely understanding and subverting its rules, manipulating its characters and then finding his own purpose throughout the arduous experience and grind.